dumlutimuralp/antrea-packet-walks/part_c/README.md

 **Note :** In the OVS Pipeline diagram at Antrea Project' s Github repo, there are tables 85-89 before Table 90.
 However those tables are in use only when ClusterNetworkPolicy (CNP) feature of Antrea is used.
 In this Antrea environment, CNP is not used.

+### 9.11.8 IngressRule Table #90

+At this stage, the flow is in Table 90.

+Table 90 has flow entries only which correspond to the ingress rules configured in Kubernetes Network Policy "backendpolicy".
+Cause there is only backend2 pod on the Worker 2 node.

+In this section the current flow will be matched against the ingress rules of the Kubernetes Network Policy "backendpolicy"; since it is the policy which is applied to the backend2 pod and backend2 pod is the receiver of the flow.

+Kubernetes Network Policy named as "backendpolicy" is shown below.

+<pre><code>
+vmware@master:~$ kubectl get netpol backendpolicy
+NAME            POD-SELECTOR   AGE
+backendpolicy   role=backend   7d20h
+vmware@master:~$ kubectl get netpol backendpolicy -o yaml
+apiVersion: networking.Kubernetes.io/v1
+kind: NetworkPolicy
+metadata:
+   name: <b>backendpolicy</b>
+  namespace: default
+spec:
+  <b>ingress:
+  - from:
+    - podSelector:
+        matchLabels:
+          role: frontend
+    ports:
+    - port: 80
+      protocol: TCP</b>
+  podSelector:
+    matchLabels:
+      role: backend
+  policyTypes:
+  - Ingress
+  - Egress
+vmware@master:~$ kubectl describe netpol backendpolicy
+Name:         backendpolicy
+Namespace:    default
+Created on:   2020-09-14 15:27:33 +0000 UTC
+Labels:       <none>
+Annotations:  Spec:
+  PodSelector:     role=backend
+  <b>Allowing ingress traffic:
+    To Port: 80/TCP
+    From:
+      PodSelector: role=frontend</b>
+  Allowing egress traffic:
+    <none> (Selected pods are isolated for egress connectivity)
+  Policy Types: Ingress, Egress
+vmware@master:~$
+</code></pre>

+The Table 90 on Worker 2 node is shown below.

+<pre><code>
+vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-fv5x9 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=90 --no-stats cookie=0x1000000000000, table=90, priority=210,ct_state=-new+est,ip actions=resubmit(,105)
+ cookie=0x1000000000000, table=90, priority=210,ip,nw_src=10.222.2.1 actions=resubmit(,105)
+ cookie=0x1050000000000, table=90, priority=200,ip,nw_src=10.222.1.48 actions=conjunction(1,1/3)
+ cookie=0x1050000000000, table=90, priority=200,tcp,tp_dst=80 actions=conjunction(1,3/3)
+ cookie=0x1050000000000, table=90, priority=200,ip,reg1=0x23 actions=conjunction(1,2/3)
+ cookie=0x1050000000000, table=90, priority=190,conj_id=1,ip actions=load:0x1->NXM_NX_REG6[],resubmit(,105)
+ cookie=0x1000000000000, table=90, priority=0 actions=resubmit(,100)
+vmware@master:~$
+</code></pre>

+The first flow entry checks whether if the flow is an already established flow (-new,+est); if it is then there is no need to process the flow against the remaining flow entries, since Kubernetes Network Policy is STATEFUL by nature.
+However the current flow is a NEW flow hence it does NOT match this first flow entry.

+The second flow entry matches on the source IP of 10.222.2.1 (antrea-gw0 IP).
+The same flow entry has an action of handing the flow over to Table 105.
+This flow entry is used by the kubelet process on the node to probe local pods.
+More info can be found [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
+However the current flow' s source IP is not 10.222.2.1.

+The third flow entry matches on source IP of 10.222.1.48 (frontend pod IP).
+The same flow entry has a conjunction action with a conjunction id of "1".

+The fourth flow entry matches on destination protocol and port which is TCP 80.
+The same flow entry has a conjunction action with a conjunction id of "1".

+The fifth flow entry matches on the OF port id where the flow will be delivered to (reg1=0x23).
+0x23 corresponds to 35 in decimal, which is the OF port that the backend2 pod is connected to.
+This is an additional check (verifying the OF port ID of the receiver) that the ingress table implements in addition to source IP check.
+The same flow entry has a conjunction action with a conjunction id of "1".

+<b>So conjunction 1 is fully implemented by third, fourth and fifth flow entries.</b> Conjunction 1 checks if the source IP is 10.222.1.48 and then if the destination is TCP 80 and then if the destination OF port id is "35".
+This actually corresponds to TCP 80 specific rule in the ingress section of the Kubernetes Network Policy named as "backendpolicy".

+The sixth flow entry defines two actions for conjunction 1 as soon as all fields of conjunction 1 (which is explained above with third, fourth and fifth flow entries) is matched.
+First action is to set the register NXM_NX_REG6 with the conjunction id of "1" (0x1).
+The second action in the same flow entry is to hand the flow over to the next table which is Table 105. (resubmit(,105))

+**Note :** NXM_NX_REG6 register is used to cache the conjunction id which is mapped to the ingress Network Policy Rule in Antrea agent and also then written back to the Antrea custom resource definition in Kubernetes API for another feature of Antrea called "traceflow".
+More info on it can be found [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/traceflow-guide.md).

+**The current flow (which is from frontend pod IP to backend2 pod IP on protocol TCP 80) matches conjunction 1 (defined in sixth flow entry) and it will be handed over to Table 105.
+So next stop is Table 105. (explained in Section 5.10 below)**

+For reference, remaining flow entries are explained below :

+Last flow entry in Table 90 defines that if the flow does not match any of the above entries then the flow will be handed over to Table 100 which is IngressDefaultTable (resubmit(,100)).
+Table 100 is for isolation rules.
+Basically when a network policy is applied to a pod, the flows which do not match any of the allowed ingress flows in Table 90 will be dropped by Table 100.

+For reference, IngressDefault table on Worker 2 can be seen below.
+As the current flow has matched conjunction 1, Table 100 will be bypassed as the current flow is allowed in Table 90 by Kubernetes Network Policy applied to backend2 pod.

+<pre><code>
+vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-fv5x9 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=100 --no-stats cookie=0x1000000000000, table=100, priority=200,ip,reg1=0x23 actions=drop
+ cookie=0x1000000000000, table=100, priority=0 actions=resubmit(,105)
+vmware@master:~$
+</code></pre>

+First two flow entries drops all the other flows destined to the OF port 0x23 which the backend2 pod is connected to.

+The last flow entry in Table 100 basically hands over all the other flows, which did not match any of the conjunctions in Table 90 or the other flow entries in Table 100, to the next table - Table 105.

 # 10. Phase 3 - Backend Pod to Service